marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_075.gif)

-While this way of defining motion delivers organic and plausible results, it's not always feasible or convenient: movement is an emergent property of a "system of rules", but we don't have direct control over the position of the objects at each frame.
+While this way of defining motion delivers organic and plausible results, it's not always feasible or convenient: movement is an emergent property of a "system of rules", and as such, we don't have direct control over the position of the objects at each frame.
 If we need such a kind of control, we have to figure out other ways to control objects movement.

 ### Bend motion in the temporal domain